 PULA

 When you plan to sail Croatian coast chartering a sailboat or a cruising catamaran over a motor boat is recommended.
-Renting a sailboat in Croatia is definitively the most affordable private charter experience available.
+The experience is more authentic, fun and green-oriented.
+Renting a sailboat in Croatia is still considered to be affordable for most groups.
 Although more expensive, Catamarans are wider, spacious and more stable but a sailing boat is more adventurous, fun and generally cheaper option.
-Staying under the sails most of the time is also considered green-oriented and "Croatian way".

 Fill the boat lockers with enough food and supplies at least for the first 2 days.
 Grocery is cheaper in the markets outside of your base marina.
 Sometimes charter companies in Croatia offer to buy supplies for you beforehand.
 Some islands might have limited supply, but you can always buy the basics.
 Your skipper will advice on where is best to shop.
 Bring enough bottled water and don't forget paper towels, garbage bags, toilet paper, sponges, washing liquid, coffee & snacks.